Skip to main content

 Historically, a common guideline has been to cap incentives at 30% of the total cost of employee-only health insurance coverage.
 This figure attempts to quantify the point at which a reward becomes so significant that an employee feels they have no practical choice but to participate.
 It is an attempt to draw a bright line in a deeply complex area.

 This financial framework, while logical on paper, can create significant biological pressure.
 For an individual navigating the physiological challenges of endocrine dysregulation, this pressure is magnified.
-A program that offers a substantial reward for achieving a specific biometric target, such as a certain or glucose level, places an unequal burden on those whose hormonal state directly influences these markers.
+A program that offers a substantial reward for achieving a specific biometric target, such as a certain blood pressure or glucose level, places an unequal burden on those whose hormonal state directly influences these markers.

 It asks them to overcome a physiological headwind that other participants do not face, turning an incentive into a potential source of stress and feelings of failure.